deepgram/kur/docs/source/getting_started.rst

 For details of the YAML syntax, take a look at the `Ansible overview
 <https://docs.ansible.com/ansible/YAMLSyntax.html>`_

-Skeleton Outline of Simple Specification
+Skeleton Outline of a Simple Kurfile
 ----------------------------------------

-This is a simplied template you can use for writing simple Kur models.
+This is a simplied template you can use for writing Kur models.

 .. code-block:: yaml

 	---

-	# Other specification files to load (optional)
+	# Other kurfiles to load (optional)
 	include:

 	# Global variables go here (optional)